What Is Chronic Diarrhea?

 Chronic diarrhea symptoms may be continual or they may come and go.
 Regardless, they can have an enormous impact on your mental, emotional, and social health.

 The sooner you can identify the cause for your chronic diarrhea and receive a confident diagnosis, the sooner you can begin the right treatment for you.

 What Causes Chronic Diarrhea?

 Damage to the intestine's epithelium (outer, protective layer) caused by a bacterial or viral infection is a very common cause of diarrhea.
 When the epithelium is damaged, absorption of water in the gut happens very inefficiently, resulting in the loose, watery stools associated with diarrhea.

-The development of acute diarrhea into chronic diarrhea is less well understood.
+The development of acute diarrhea into chronic diarrhea is less understood.
 As noted above, chronic diarrhea can be a symptom of chronic illnesses like IBS and IBD.

-We do now understand one pathophysiologic sequence that identifies gastroenteritis (food poisoning) as a major root cause of diarrhea-predominant IBS (IBS-D).
+Scientists now understand one pathophysiologic sequence that identifies gastroenteritis (food poisoning) as a major root cause of diarrhea-predominant IBS (IBS-D).
 In fact, research has shown that 1 in 9 people who experience food poisoning go on to develop IBS with diarrhea.

 Can One Instance of Food Poisoning Lead to Chronic Diarrhea?